Skip to content

 The ‘festival of lights’ inspired me because I am a believer in, and follower of, Yeshu Satsang also known as the Lord Jesus.
 And the main message of his teaching was that His Light would overcome the darkness within us.
 So Diwali is a lot like the Lord Jesus.

-In the foretellings of the Rg Veda, Purusa, the incarnation of God and perfect man, was going to be sacrificed.
+Most of us realize that we have a problem with darkness in us.
+This is why so many millions praises the coming of Purusa, and records some of the earliest events of mankind, such as was going to be sacrificed.
 This sacrifice was going to be sufficient to pay for the karma of our sins and also to cleanse us on the inside.
 Washings and pujas are good, but they are limited to our outsides.
 We need a better sacrifice to cleanse us on the inside.

 Lord Jesus prophesied in Hebew Vedas